RebeccaRGB/styler/README.md

 ## How it works

 The styler chip is used to transform a 16x16 character glyph bitmap based on a set of text mode attributes.
-It consists of a 4-bit scanline register, a 6-bit control register, a 16-bit bitmap register, and a 25-bit attribute register.
+It consists of a 4-bit scanline register, an 8-bit control register, a 16-bit bitmap register, and a 25-bit attribute register.
-Additionally, three independent input lines are used to control polarity of dim text (even or odd pixels), text blink rate, and cursor blink rate.
+Additionally, three independent input lines are used to control polarity of faint text (even or odd pixels), text and cursor blink rate, and cursor position.

 Typical use of the styler chip follows these steps: